Table of Contents

 3) Key scenarios automation

-Once you have conducted the research, start automating core scenarios of the web application.
+Once you have conducted the research, start automating core scenarios of the web app by test cases.
 For example, a typical user path in an e-commerce app is:

 Homepage –> Search results –> Product details –> Customer login / Register –> Payment details –> Order confirmation